 See also: How to create a solid multilingual social media strategy

-What are the advantages of hyperlocal marketing?
+What are the benefits of a hyperlocal social media marketing strategy?

 Focusing on the local scene can significantly boost engagement with a highly specific audience.
 The more local you go, the higher the likelihood of connecting with that distinct community.